Chxresubles/m05_miniprojects/docs/index.rst

 ..
-Wine and Houses documentation master file, created by sphinx-quickstart on Mon Apr  4 11:03:41 2022.
+Wine and Houses documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 *******************************************
-Welcome to Wine and Houses's documentation!
+Welcome to the m05_miniprojects documentation!
 *******************************************

 This repository holds 2 ML projects.
 Both projects wine_quality and boston_house_prices will perform Machine Learning tasks using 2 approaches: